There are three (3) known errors, excluding etching or unit name errors, on the Cenotaphs that are located in the Town of Milton.

 - Mary Paterson Cenotaph Error – B&W report (2.5 MB)

-All of the soldiers shown on that panel of the Victoria Park Cenotaph are WWII soldiers, other than Smilllie (Korea), Paterson (error) and Dixon (may be WWI Merchant Navy).
+All of the soldiers shown on that panel of the Victoria Park Cenotaph are WWII soldiers, other than Smillie (Korea), Paterson (error) and Dixon (may be WWII Merchant Navy).

 The evidence is conclusive, updated as late as October 2013, that Mary Paterson was in fact Mary McLachlan Blaikley of Gartcosh Scotland.
 She never served in the Canadian Forces nor did she reside in or visit the Town of Milton.
 Mary never left Scotland, or the battlefields of Europe, prior to her death.
 Her mother Elizabeth Blaikley did mary John Paterson, a WWI Milton Soldier – several years after the birth of Mary (an illegitimate child).